GitHub Copilot And Copyright

 Copilot is propagating some code into someone else’s computer “into” a private copy… Well, private at first.
 It’s no different than you grabbing some GPL code on your own and pasting into some private project of yours.
 And the GPL would even allow you to “propagate” that code within your company, group of friends, local user group, organization and have all of your colleagues use it… as long as your company doesn’t decide to make that code available to clients or the public.

 Copyright law, by default, usually deems derivate works as such regardless of publishing status.
 Imagine my publishing house had a translation (= derivative work) ready for sale, someone cracked into our systems, and leaked the unpublished version of it on the Internet.
 They could inflict lots of harm to all parties.
-That person would’ve infringed on our license and the copyright author of the original work.
+That person would’ve infringed on our license and the copyright of the author of the original work.
 By stating that derivate works fall under copyright from the point of their creation and not publication, exactly like original works are, you get two desired effects:

 - That you need a license to create a derivative work, otherwise you’re infringing the copyright of the author of the original work.